What You Need to Know About Television, Video, and Motion Picture Camera Operator

 - Set up cameras, optical printers, and related equipment to produce photographs and special effects.

-Television, Video, and Motion Picture Camera Operators state the following job skills are important in their day-to-day work.
+When polled, Television, Video, and Motion Picture Camera Operators say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.